-California American Water Compliance Plan: California American Water interprets this Rule and Rule I.E to mean that an affiliate rule existing at the time the Rules were adopted is superseded if the subject matter of that rule is addressed by the Rules.
+California American Water Compliance: California American Water interprets this Rule and Rule I.E to mean that an affiliate rule existing at the time the Rules were adopted is superseded if the subject matter of that rule is addressed by the Rules.
 As such, California American Water believes that all of its previously existing affiliate rules (established in D.02-12-068) were superseded as of June 30, 2011.
-A copy of California American Water's previously existing rules are attached as Appendix B.

-Sotomayor Conclusion: Based on the review of California American Water's existing rules, Appendix B in the 2019 compliance plan, and after review of the Rules as of June 30, 2011, it has been determined that California American Water's interpretation of the Rules is correct.
+Sotomayor Conclusion: Based on the review of California American Water's existing rules, Appendix B in the 2021 compliance plan, and after review of the Rules as of June 30, 2011, it has been determined that California American Water's interpretation of the Rules is correct.
 The existing California American Water rules appear to be superseded by the Rules, in effect as of June 30, 2011.